lyrana/iotsummithol/step-006-charting/README.md

 To export data, use the the “More actions” button.
 Some options include downloading the data as a CSV and generating a query to connect to PowerBI.

 ![Query 14](../assets/query_14.png)

+To try out the Power BI Connector, you must have the desktop version of Power BI installed.
+If you do, see here for steps on how to use it.